 Why you should visit: The Old Firehouse is known for being one of the best ale and cider pubs in Exeter so it can be a great place to start a night out or visit for a bite to eat in between lectures.
-Here they will serve up your favourite pub meals such as pizzas, pasta dishes or a classic pie and chips so you definitely won’t leave feeling hungry.
+Here they will serve up the largest pizzas you've probably ever seen, so make sure you're ready to take some home.

 Image from: https://www.visitexeter.com